-Since I do all my sessions on location, we’ll have to decide on where is a good place for you two.
 Don’t be afraid to think outside the box.
 Is there a location that’s significant or special to you?
 Where you first met?
 Where you got engaged?

-I also prefer to shoot in quieter locations because most people don’t like having an audience during our session.
+I prefer to shoot in empty locations because most people don’t like having an audience during our session.
 If a passerby happens upon us it can make an already nervous subject feel even more uncomfortable.
 The more you are focusing on each other and not distracted by the environment, the better our shots will be!

-Bonus Tip: What time should you schedule your session?
+What time should you schedule your session?

 My preference is always to start sessions 90 minutes before sunset.
 This gives us plenty of time to utilize the softest and most flattering light of the day.
 We also get the opportunity for some beautifully painted skies as a background for an engagement silhouette picture.